VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 expr: <string>

 # Alerts are considered firing once they have been returned for this long.
-# Alerts which have not yet fired for long enough are considered pending.
+# Alerts which have not yet been fired for long enough are considered pending.
 # If param is omitted or set to 0 then alerts will be immediately considered
 # as firing once they return.
 [ for: <duration> | default = 0s ]